Audio synthesis in python

 2.1 Pippi

-pippi is idiosyncratic but seems to do synthesis quick-n-easy with reasonable optimisation using cython.
+pippi is idiosyncratic but seems to do synthesis quick-n-easy with reasonable optimisation using Cython.
 The documentation and packaging are a mess, though.
-I think it might even do real time?
+I think it might even do real-time?
 Heavily developed.

 brew install libsndfile